RetroDECK/ES-DE/INSTALL-DEV.md

 **OpenGLVersion**

-If using the regular desktop OpenGL renderer, the allowed values are 3.3 (the default), 4.2 and 4.6.
-If using the OpenGL ES renderer, the allowed values are 3.0 (the default), 3.1 and 3.2.
+If using the regular desktop OpenGL renderer, the allowed values are 3.3 (default on all builds except the Steam Deck), 4.2 and 4.6 (default on the Steam Deck).
+If using the OpenGL ES renderer, the allowed values are 3.0 (default), 3.1 and 3.2.

 **ScraperConnectionTimeout**